Distributed-IoT-Software-Arch-Course/distributed-iot-software-arch-lectures/1_cps_introduction.md

 For this reason, IoT devices often use **lightweight protocols** that are specifically designed for resource-constrained environments.
 These protocols are optimized for low power consumption, reduced bandwidth usage, and efficient data transmission.

-For example, protocols such as **MQTT (Message Queuing Telemetry Transport)** and **CoAP (Constrained Application Protocol)** are commonly used in IoT applications.
+For example, two widely adopted protocols in IoT applications are **MQTT (Message Queuing Telemetry Transport)** and **CoAP (Constrained Application Protocol)**.

+- **MQTT** is a lightweight, publish-subscribe messaging protocol designed for efficient communication between devices with limited bandwidth and resources.
+It is commonly used for telemetry and remote monitoring in IoT scenarios.
+MQTT can be compared to traditional enterprise messaging protocols such as **AMQP (Advanced Message Queuing Protocol)**, as both support the publish-subscribe paradigm, but MQTT is optimized for constrained environments.

+- **CoAP** is a specialized web transfer protocol designed for use with resource-constrained devices and networks.
+It follows a request/response model similar to **HTTP (Hypertext Transfer Protocol)**, but is much more lightweight, making it suitable for IoT deployments where minimizing overhead is critical.

-These protocols are designed to be lightweight and efficient, making them well-suited for IoT devices with limited resources.
-They are the counterpart of traditional protocols like HTTP and TCP, which are more resource-intensive and may not be suitable for all IoT scenarios or in case of MQTT that can be compared to the traditional AMQP protocol used in enterprise messaging systems.
+These protocols are specifically engineered to be lightweight and efficient, addressing the limitations of IoT devices in terms of processing power, memory, and energy consumption.
+In contrast, traditional protocols like HTTP and **TCP (Transmission Control Protocol)** are more resource-intensive and may not be practical for all IoT scenarios.

 ---